carpentries/pegboard/tests/testthat/_snaps/validation.md

     Code
       expect_equal(sum(link$validate_links()), 2L)
     Message <cliMessage>
-      [33m![39m Link text should be more descriptive than 'link':
-      'link' (link-test.md:18)
-      'this link' (link-test.md:18)
       [33m![39m Links must use HTTPS, not HTTP: http://example.com (link-test.md:42)
       [33m![39m The following anchors do not exist in the file: